any2cards/gloomhaven/README.md

 - summons
 - world-map

-There are two top-level directories; `data` and `images`.
+There are four top-level directories; `data` , `images` , `pbf` ,and `xwc`.

 ### data

-The `data` folder contains all Gloomhaven data in JSON format.
+The `data` folder contains all GH Card Viewer data in JSON format.

 ### images

-The `images` folder contains images for each of the above components.
+The `images` folder contains all GH Card Viewer images for each of the above components.

+### pbf

+The `pbf` folder contains specific GH Card Viewer images for Play By Forum (PBF) use.

+### xwc

+The `xwc` folder contains all of the files that power the GH Card Viewer Chrome Extension/Firefox Add-On.

 ## Usage